 In 2006 the Parish Council was gifted a 35-acre site consisting of 6 large agricultural fields by John Gosney, a local farmer.
 The site is now been developed into a public open space so local residents and its wildlife can enjoy it.

 The site is bordered by ancient woodland to the northeast, it has a high ridge running across it affording extensive views towards the Isle of Wight to the south and the Itchen valley to the west.
 This area is a haven for wildlife, deer and birds of prey are a common sight and there is also evidence of badger activity.

-The main access to the park is from White Tree Close, where a car park is open from 8am to 4.30pm (Nov-April) and closing at 9.30 in the summer.
-A second car park can be accessed via Knowle Lane, opening hours from 8.10am until 4.30pm (9.30pm summer weekends).
+The main access to the park is temporarily (Oct 2017) via the Knowle Lane car park.
 There are 5 other pedestrian access points including kissing gates at ‘The Beeches’ and at Knowle Lane.

 Now that the park is fully developed the two communities have a green space to be proud of and it provides a rural buffer between the two villages.
 We have planted over 7000 trees, a skate park has been installed and a playground has been constructed with Lottery funding.
 The allotment site at Knowle Lane has been open for approximately two years now and we have reserved a piece of land next to it to build a new cemetery, but this won’t be required for some time yet.

 The Council received a very generous grant from ‘The Veolia Environmental Trust’, so these extensive developments could take place.
 Over a kilometre of paths have been laid, so most places are accessible throughout the year.
 A pond with a boardwalk has been built, and an old silted up marsh area cleared, with a dipping platform installed.
 These will become valuable habitats for aquatic animals and plants.